IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
 Not yet fully implemented. mountedRadio = "";                    // Predefined mounted radio. isRadioRemovable = 1;                 // Radio can be removed. intercom[] = {};                      // Radio not wired to any intercom.
-All units in intercom can receive/send transmittions (ACE interaction menu) but they cannot manipulate the radio (GUI interface).
+All units in intercom can receive/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
             };
             class Rack_2 {
                 name = "Dashboard Lower";             // Name displayed in the interaction menu